f4pga/prjxray/docs/format/db.rst

 The `<tile_type>` may be `INT_L` or `INT_R`.
 The destination and source wires are wire names in that tile type.
 For example, consider the following entry in `segbits_int_l.db`: `INT_L.NL1BEG1.NN6END2 07_32 12_33`

-FIXME: This is probably a good place to reference tileconn as the documentation that explains how wires are connected outside of switchboxes (which is what pips document).
+.. warning:: FIXME: This is probably a good place to reference tileconn as the documentation that explains how wires are connected outside of switchboxes (which is what pips document).

 This means that the bits `07_32` and `12_33` must be set in the segment to drive the value from the wire `NN6END2` to the wire `NL1BEG1`.